likhithkp/ticket-booking-cli/README.md

 ## How to Use
 1. Clone the repository to your local machine.
 2. Navigate to the directory containing the `main.go` file.
-3. Run the command `go run main.go` to start the application.
+3. Run the command `go run .` to start the application.
 4. Follow the on-screen prompts to book tickets for the event.

 ## Example